 What Is It

 Strong, in control, and stoic—these are traits of the ideal masculine man.
 Men who fail to conform to this ideal are often penalized, particularly if they are men of color, queer men, working-class men, or men with disabilities.
 So how do we create different visions of masculinity that make room for all kinds of men?
 Should we abandon the idea of masculinity altogether, or would that be throwing out the baby with the bathwater?
 Which models of masculinity will bring us closer to gender justice in the 21st century?
-The philosophers man their mics with Robin Dembroff from Yale University, author of Real Men on Top: The Metaphysics of Patriarchy (in progress).
+The philosophers man their mics with Robin Dembroff from Yale University, author of Real Men on Top: How Patriarchy Weaponizes Gender (forthcoming).

 Does masculinity need a makeover for the 21st century?
 Should your gender matter to who you are as a person?
 Ray thinks masculinity is a tool of the patriarchy and should be rejected, but Blakey counters by suggesting that there may be multiple definitions of masculinity that need not all rely on narrow and stereotypical expectations.
 Ray is skeptical of a solution that would introduce more stereotypes into the mix, and they maintain that people should simply focus on what they have in common with all human beings.